Auction Tips

 Setting starting bids and bid increments is more of an art than an exact science.
 If bid increments are set without consideration and calculation, this could lead to reduced engagement.

-To facilitate a fun event and reach your fundraising goals, you want to start a bidding war.
-But make sure to do this thoughtfully by considering what increments will attract the most attention.
+To facilitate a fun event and reach your fundraising goals, however, you want to start a bidding war.
+Make sure to do this thoughtfully by considering what increments will attract the most attention.
 In most cases, this means setting bid increments as low as your nonprofit can bear.
 Here’s how you figure this out:

 1. Set your starting bid to 30-40% of an item’s fair market value (FMV).